Checkbox lets users select one or more values.

 A checkbox can have a help text below the label to provide additional information about that particular option.
 The help text will always be aligned to the label.
 Clicking over the help text will not change the state of checkbox.

-Checkbox comes in two sizes - regular and tiny.
+Checkbox comes in two sizes - small and regular.

 Checkbox has three selection states - checked, unchecked and indeterminate.